Building Hope

 Rep.Grant Amjad Miller

-Even as a freshman in a super-minority, Rep. Miller successfully passed several bills into law.
+Rep. Miller focuses on underserved communities.
+As a freshman in a super-minority, Rep. Miller successfully passed numerous bills into law.

-Rep. Miller created law reforming court fines, protecting victims of domestic violence, and standardizing sentencing guidelines to increase public safety.
+Rep. Miller created law that reformed court fines, protected victims of domestic violence, and helped adults with disabilities to gain employment.

 Rep. Miller fought against bills that targeted our trans community, introduced a homeless bill of rights, and stood in solidarity with labor.